bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 #### Blog posts

 When the number of blog entries rises, we need some structure.
-This is achieved with _taxonomies_, and Hugo's defaults are _categories_ and _tags_.
-We can use them immediately, the front matter already includes the empty parameters:
+This is achieved with _taxonomies_, and Hugo's defaults are the usual _categories_ and _tags_.
+We can use them immediately, the front matter already includes the empty parameter keys:

 {{< sidenote up=14 >}}
 **New Taxonomies** may be defined in the configuration.
 Please read the corresponding [docs](https://gohugo.io/content-management/taxonomies#configure-taxonomies).
 {{< /sidenote >}}